robgrame/ExtensionAttributes.Automation/Readme.md

 - Ensure you have the required prerequisites installed on your machine, including .NET Core 9.0 or later and the Entra AD App Registration.
 - You can download either the whole project from GitHub if you want to modify the code or just the binary files if you want to run the service as is.

+- if you prefer to download binary files follow the instructions in the [Download the Binary Files](#download-the-binary-files) section.
 - If you want to modify the code, follow the instructions in the [Building the Project](#building-the-project) section.
-- if you prefer to download binary file

 ### Download the Binary Files :floppy_disk: